Chief Executive Officer

 Bulgin is fluent in German, and holds a BA in German from the University of Sheffield and specialises in German-British cultural relations.
 He has built strong relations with London-based German bodies, including the Embassy of Germany and the German-British Chamber of Commerce.

-Julia is Commercial Partnership Manager at OMFIF.
+Julia is Relationship Manager, Fintech and Private Markets at OMFIF.
 Julia started her career as a credit analyst at a Russian bank, where she was responsible for the management and assessment of credit risks and recommendations for more quality lending.
 Later, she joined a commodity trader.
 She completed a comprehensive analysis of oil prices and their effect on the market for mergers and acquisitions.

 In 2013, Julia joined a single family office in London.
 Julia was responsible for marketing and analysis of funds and hedge funds, before moving to the investor relations department.
 Here she was responsible for fundraising and marketing for project finance, private equity and venture capital co-investments.
 Julia has developed a number of significant relationships with family offices, sovereign funds and international commercial and development banks in Europe, Asia and the Middle East.
 Julia worked with entrepreneurs and founders to create and build businesses that aligned with the company’s philosophy and strategy.